Supervised Learning and Large Language Model Benchmarks on Mental Health Datasets: Cognitive Distortions and Suicidal Risks in Chinese Social Media: Methods

-\begin{itemize} \item \textbf{ChatGLM2-6B:} ChatGLM2-6B is an open-source bilingual language model with 6.2 billion parameters, optimized for Chinese question-answering and dialogue.
-It employs similar technology to ChatGPT and is trained on roughly 1 terabyte of Chinese and English text data.
-The model can be fine-tuned through various techniques like supervised learning and human feedback.
-It also features an efficient tuning method based on P-Tuning v2, requiring at least 7GB of GPU memory for customization.
-Due to quantization techniques, it can run on consumer-grade graphics cards with only 6GB of memory. \begin{itemize} \item Source code: \url{https://github.com/thudm/chatglm2-6b} \item Unofficial demo: \url{https://huggingface.co/spaces/mikeee/chatglm2-6b-4bit} \end{itemize}
+\begin{itemize} \item ChatGLM2-6B: ChatGLM2-6B is an open-source bilingual model with 6.2 billion parameters, optimized for Chinese question-answering and dialogue.
+Trained on about 1TB of Chinese and English text, it can be fine-tuned through various techniques like supervised learning and human feedback, allowing for diverse language processing applications.

-\item \textbf{GLM-130B:} GLM-130B is a bilingual pre-trained language model optimized for both English and Chinese, boasting a substantial 130 billion parameters.
-This model aims to provide an open-source alternative of a scale comparable to GPT-3, while shedding light on the complexities of training such large-scale models.
-During its development, the team faced a host of technical and engineering challenges, including issues related to loss spikes and model convergence.
-Impressively, GLM-130B surpasses GPT-3 175B on multiple English benchmarks and outperforms ERNIE TITAN 3.0 260B~\cite{wang2021ernie}, the largest existing Chinese language model, on relevant benchmarks.
-A distinctive feature of GLM-130B is its capability for INT4 quantization without substantial performance degradation, thus facilitating efficient inference on widely available GPUs. \begin{itemize} \item Source code: \url{https://github.com/THUDM/GLM-130B} \item Official online demo: \url{https://chatglm.cn/detail} \end{itemize}
+\item GLM-130B~\cite{zeng2022glm}: GLM-130B is a bilingual model with 130 billion parameters, optimized for English and Chinese.
+It aims to provide an open-source alternative comparable to GPT-3, outperforming GPT-3 175B on multiple English benchmarks and surpassing ERNIE TITAN 3.0 260B~\cite{wang2021ernie} on Chinese benchmarks.

-\item \textbf{GPT-3.5:} GPT-3.5 is a cutting-edge language model developed by OpenAI, designed to offer enhanced conversational capabilities.
-Building on the foundation of its predecessor, GPT-3, this iteration introduces improvements in both performance and cost-efficiency.
-OpenAI's commitment to refining and advancing the capabilities of their models is evident in GPT-3.5, which provides users with a more coherent, context-aware, and responsive conversational experience.
-As part of OpenAI's mission to ensure that artificial general intelligence benefits all of humanity, GPT-3.5 is a testament to the organization's dedication to innovation and excellence in the realm of natural language processing. \begin{itemize} \item Web application (also for GPT 4): \url{https://chat.openai.com/} \item Fine-tuning details: \url{https://openai.com/blog/gpt-3-5-turbo-fine-tuning-and-api-updates} \end{itemize}

-\item \textbf{GPT 4:} GPT-4 is a groundbreaking multimodal model capable of processing both image and text inputs to generate text-based outputs.
-Marking a significant advancement over its predecessors, GPT-4 exhibits human-level performance across a range of professional and academic benchmarks, including a top 10\% score on a simulated bar exam.
-Built upon the Transformer architecture, the model is initially trained to predict subsequent tokens in a given sequence and later undergoes a post-training alignment process to improve its factuality and behavior.
-A critical component of the project involved the development of scalable infrastructure and optimization techniques that function consistently across various sizes, allowing the team to extrapolate GPT-4's performance metrics based on smaller models.
-Despite its notable capabilities, GPT-4 does inherit certain limitations from earlier versions, such as occasional content "hallucinations" and a constrained context window. \end{itemize}